dcp12345678/oracle-sp-vs-hibernate-benchmark/README.md

 * There are 3 tests: two tests use stored procedures and one test uses Hibernate.
 * In stored procedure approach #1, it uses the my_pkg.get_users stored procedure to get all users, roles and authorities back in one query.
 * In stored procedure approach #2, it uses the my_pkg.get_users, my_pkg.get_roles and my_pkg.get_authorities stored procedures.
-     * The my_pkg.get_users stored procedure gets all the users
+     * The my_pkg.get_users stored procedure gets all the users that match the search criteria
      * the my_pkg_.get_roles is called to get the roles for each user
      * the my_pkg.get_authorities is called to get the authorities for each role.
 * For the Hibernate test, note that the test loops over all the roles and authorities for each user to force Hibernate to fetch them from the DB.
 This is done to be consistent with the stored procedure approach.
 * After you run the tests, you can see the test results listed on how long each approach took.

 ### Generating new test data
 * If you would like to generate new test data (test data is generated randomly), the easiest way is to just drop the schema and recreate it, then re-run the load_test_data.sql script.
 You can also delete the data manually, but that can take a while since it will generate a lot of rollback data.
-Here are the scripts to run for dropping the schema, re-creating it, and loading new test data (these scripts are in src/main
+Here are the scripts to run for dropping the schema, re-creating it, and loading new test data.
     * src/main/db/oracle/drop_objects.sql
     * src/main/db/oracle/ddl.sql
     * src/main/db/oracle/load_test_data.sql